dart-lang/test/pkgs/checks/README.md

 ## package:checks (experimental)

 `package:checks` is an experiment.
 For production use cases, please use `package:test` and `package:matcher`.

-As an experiment published through labs.dart.dev, things may radically change in this library and we do not support this library.
-This library may never graduate out of labs.
+For packages in the labs.dart.dev publisher we generally plan to either graduate the package into a supported publisher (dart.dev, tools.dart.dev) after a period of feedback and iteration, or discontinue the package.
+These packages have a much higher expected rate of API and breaking changes.

 To provide feedback on the API, please file
 [an issue][] with questions, suggestions, feature requests, or general